- Minimum GPA: 2.5

 About the Program

 Students will enroll in ANTH 352 and receive 4 credit-hours.
-Students may receive four-credit upper-division credits for this tour in Anthropology, Museum Studies, and African and African Diaspora Studies, and they may also apply for this tour to meet ELAW requirement.
+Students may receive four-credit upper-division credits for this tour in Anthropology, Museum Studies, and African and African Diaspora Studies; this tour meets the SMCM ELAW requirement.

 How credits taken abroad will transfer back to SMCM.